Days of Memories: Games

+The game was originally released on October 17, 2005.
+On April 16, 2006, it was announced that the game would be ported to the Nintendo DS, and the game was released on June 14, 2007.

 The cast of this game is considered to be fan favorites from their respective debut games.

 Features - Athena Asamiya, Kasumi Todoh, B. Jenet, King, Mai Shiranui, Yuri Sakazaki, Leona Heidern, Kula Diamond.